ONSBigData/LCF-project/README.md

 The prepared lists get exported into a CSV file and handed over to the Blaise team, who convert them into a (proprietary) format suitable for loading from within the questionnaire.

-Each look-up file
-still contains a lot of items and therefore the items’ ordering is important.
+Each look-up file still contains a lot of items and therefore the items’ ordering is important.
 When the look-up file opens in Blaise, the position of the cursor needs to be such that the next few products are the most similar to what the coder is looking for.

+This has been achieved by a modified K-Nearest Neighbour classifcation algorithm.

 <br></br>